jl2922/hps/README.md

 The bottom of this document contains all the APIs that HPS provides.

 We can also extend HPS to support custom types.
-HPS internally uses static polymorphism on class `Serializer<DataType, BufferType>` to support different types.
+HPS internally uses static polymorphism on the class `Serializer<DataType, BufferType>` to support different types.
-All we need to do is to specialize the `Serializer` for the new type and HPS will support it and also support any combination of this type with STL containers and other specialized types.
+All we need to do is to specialize the `Serializer` for the new type, and HPS will support it, together with any combination of this type with STL containers and other specialized types.

 The following example shows the serialization of a typical quantum system object consisting of several electrons, some of which are excited from orbitals `orbs_from` to `orbs_to`.